T2 Create a Free For All Map (FFA)

 Note

-This step is not required if your cooked Mods
+This step is not required if your cooked Mods directory is symlinked to your game’s content directory

 5.3 Testing your map¶